Village of the Giants

 Village of the Giants is a 1965 American teensploitation comedy science fiction film produced, directed and written by Bert I. Gordon.
 Based loosely on H. G. Wells's 1904 book The Food of the Gods and How It Came to Earth, it contains elements of the beach party film genre.
-The story concerns a gang of rebellious youngsters who gain access to a chemical substance called "Goo", which causes living things to grow to gigantic proportions.
+The story concerns a gang of rebellious teens who gain access to a chemical substance called "Goo", which causes living things to grow to gigantic proportions.
 The cast is composed almost entirely of teenaged actors and young adults portraying teenagers.
 Also making musical guest appearances are The Beau Brummels, Freddy Cannon, and Mike Clifford.
 Gordon would later direct another adaptation of Wells' story, titled The Food of the Gods.

 Plot

 Village of the Giants takes place in fictional Hainesville, California.
 After crashing their car into a roadblock during a rainstorm, a group of partying, big-city teenagers (Fred, Pete, Rick, Harry, and their girlfriends Merrie, Elsa, Georgette and Jean) first indulge in a vigorous, playful mud-wrestling fight, then hike their way into town.
 Fred remembers meeting a girl from Hainesville named Nancy, and they decide to look her up.

 Nancy, meanwhile, is with her boyfriend Mike, while her younger brother "Genius" plays with his chemistry set in the basement.
 Genius accidentally creates a substance he names "Goo", that, when consumed, causes animals, including a dog and a pair of ducks, to grow to gigantic size.

 The out-of-town teens break into the local theater and clean up from the rain, then go to a nearby club where The Beau Brummels are performing.
 Shortly, the giant ducks turn up, followed by Mike and Nancy.
 Everyone is astounded by the size of the ducks, wondering how they got so big.
 Mike explains that it's a secret, but following a suggestion made by their friends Horsey and Red, they host a picnic in the town square the next day, roasting the ducks and feeding everybody.
 Freddy Cannon is featured singing a song in this scene.